-- 1. Select Object > Rectangle, Ellipse, or Polygon from the Annotation dialog menu bar. - 2.
-Enter object parameters as desired in the Annotation dialog. - 3.
-Drag the shapes to a preferred location in the image and right-click to lock them in place.
+1. Select Object > Rectangle, Ellipse, or Polygon from the Annotation dialog menu bar.

+3. Drag the shapes to a preferred location in the image and right-click to lock them in place.
 For polygons, use the left mouse button to define polygon vertices and the right mouse button to close the polygon.